WHAT IS TITLE INSURANCE?

 WHY DO I NEED TITLE INSURANCE?

-You probably already know that you should insure your home against damage from fire and weather.
+You probably already know that you should insure your home against damage from fire, weather, or other unexpected events.
 Title insurance provides protection from a variety of possible title defects.

 The primary function of title insurance is to eliminate risks and prevent losses caused by defects in title arising out of events that occurred before the policy date.
 The buyer, seller and lender all benefit from title insurance.